bright/new-www/_posts/2018-02-06-what-are-code-reviews-for.md

 ---
 layout: post
 title: What are Code Reviews for?
-excerpt: It is often said that Code Reviews are by far the most effective way to identify bugs in the software.
+excerpt: It is often said that Code Reviews are by far the most effective way to identify bugs in software.
 However, it is easy to notice that the "code review" term is a bit overloaded and it might mean different things to different people.
 tags: code-review
 comments: true
 author: adam